pyvypr/VyPRServer-py3/README.md

 ## Setup

 Once you've cloned this repository, you need to setup the verdict database.
 For now, we use sqlite.
-Run:
+In the VyPR server root, run:

 `sqlite3 verdicts.db < verdict-schema.sql`